hardik-143/sanity-plugin-seofields/README.md

 ```

 This is particularly useful when you want to:
-- Manage sitewide settings (like site name and Twitter handle) in a dedicated Site Settings document
+- Manage sitewide settings (like site name and X handle) in a dedicated Site Settings document
 - Simplify the editing experience by hiding fields that aren't relevant for certain content types
 - Create different SEO workflows for different content types